isomerpages/moe-kentridgesec/_school-information/Direct School Admission 2023/Direct School Admission 2023.md

 *   [DSA - Sports and Games (Basketball)](/school-information/dsa/sports-and-games-basketball/)
 *   [DSA - Sports and Games (Floorball)](/school-information/dsa/sports-and-games-basketball/)

 Application for DSA-Sec can be submitted through the online DSA-Sec Portal.
-The application is free-of-charge and will be open from 4 May 2023, 11am to 31 May 2023, 3pm.
+The application is free-of-charge and will be open from Thursday, 4 May 2023, 11am to Wednesday, 31 May 2023, 3pm.
 For more details, please refer to&nbsp;[MOE website](http://www.moe.gov.sg/dsa-sec).

 Thank you.